grayson-arendt/sparkcan/README.md

 This project is not affiliated with, endorsed by, or in any way connected to REV Robotics.
 All product names, logos, and brands are property of their respective owners.
 Any references to REV Robotics products, such as the SPARK MAX or SPARK Flex, are purely for identification purposes and do not imply any endorsement or sponsorship.

 #### Setup
-A USB to CAN adapter such as a [CANable](https://canable.io/) is required and will need to be connected to a [Power Distribution Hub](https://www.revrobotics.com/rev-11-1850/).
-The Power Distribution Hub will need to be connected to a [SPARK MAX](https://www.revrobotics.com/rev-11-2158/) and/or [SPARK Flex](https://www.revrobotics.com/rev-11-2159/).
-While other setups are possible, this is the setup that I have been testing on.
+A USB to CAN adapter such as a [CANable](https://canable.io/) is required.
+This package has been tested with the [Spark MAX](https://www.revrobotics.com/rev-11-2158/) and [SPARK Flex](https://www.revrobotics.com/rev-11-2159/).

-Make sure to use REV Hardware Client to set the CAN ID for your controllers and modify the values to match them in the examples.
+Make sure to use [REV Hardware Client](https://docs.revrobotics.com/rev-hardware-client/gs/install) to set the `device ID` for your controllers and modify the values to match them in the examples.
+Ensure the correct motor type is set to either `kBrushed` or `kBrushless` depending on your motor, as it may damage the motor if set to the wrong type.

 #### Installation
 ```bash